Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-2-string-lib-publish-rubric.md

-# FEW 2.1 - Assignment 1 String Lib - Rubric
+# FEW 2.1 - Assignment 2 - Publish String Lib to npm Rubric

 | Expectations | Does not meet              | Meets                 | Exceeds                          |
 |:-------------|:---------------------------|:----------------------|:---------------------------------|